Suicide Awareness & Prevention: Support for Grad Students & Their Families

 How to Help: When Someone Talks Suicide

-You are likely nota mental health professional and cannot be expected to engage as such.
+You are likely not a mental health professional and cannot be expected to engage as such.
 Suicide is a serious mental health concern, and a mental health professional is often the only person who can safely manage someone who is suicidal.
 However, using the mental health first aid suggestions below can be useful in the moment while transitioning to appropriate professional care.

-• Pay close attention.
-Watching your mood and the moods of your loved ones to notice manifestation or worsening risk factors.
+Watch your mood and the moods of your loved ones to notice worsening risk factors.
 Err on the side of extreme caution when engaging support rather than hoping the depression will end when an assignment is finished, an exam is complete, or a dissertation is defended.
 Symptoms are often not circumstantial.

-• Take suicidal statements seriously.
 Social conversation has regrettably become quite casual about referencing suicide as a hyperbolic way to address feelings of stress.
 Notice this tendency in yourself and change how you express yourself.
 Quietly ask others about their suicidal statements, even ones made in jest, to let them know that you take talk of suicide very seriously.

-• Get involved and use active listening when talking with someone who is suicidal.
 Learn more about active listening and how to implement it, especially when a person is expressing suicidal thoughts.
 This is not the time to try to reassure them, challenge their experience, or talk about your own experiences.
 Being a good listener can make you a better support in all your relationships.

-• Encourage the person to get professional help.
 Therapy is an evidence-based way to improve one’s mental health, and there are strategies you can implement to have a productive conversation about the benefits of therapy, express your concern, and encourage someone to take the next step.

-• Don’t be afraid to ask if a person is thinking about suicide.
 Sometimes, making a person feel seen and understood can be the first step in their healing.
 If we allow our own anxiety about suicide to interfere with our ability to have honest, open, and challenging conversations, we risk missing someone talking about their feelings.
 Being open to tough conversations lets your loved one know your support is unconditional.

-• If someone says they are suicidal, ask more questions to assess their current risk.
-Be aware of your limitations and operating under Good Samaritan Laws.
+Be aware of your limitations and the rules of Good Samaritan Laws.
 Assess whether the person has a plan for suicide, the means to execute that plan, and intends to follow through.
-If the answer is yes to any three of these areas, seek help immediately.
+If the answer is yes to any of these areas, seek help immediately.

-• Do not leave a person alone if they are high risk until they get help.
 If you cannot attend to them until help arrives, find another supportive individual who can.
 You may have to be assertive and remind the at-risk person you are doing so for their safety.

-• If a person has taken some life-threatening action already, get help immediately.
 Your knowledge of an attempt in progress could save a person’s life.
 Remember, though, that you cannot change what has already taken place.
 You are not at fault if someone completes an attempt or dies because of their suicidal actions.

 How to Help: When a Suicide Attempt Feels Imminent

 Get help immediately.
 Period.
-This is challenging if you are concerned about the impact of your relationship with a friend or loved one who is actively suicidal.
-However, whenever there is a valid safety concern, always air on the side of caution.
+This is challenging if you are concerned about the impact on your relationship with a friend or loved one who is actively suicidal.
+However, whenever there is a valid safety concern, always err on the side of caution.
 You can repair a damaged relationship following a thwarted suicide attempt or suicidal episode, but you cannot do anything if your loved one dies.
 While challenging, tolerate the anger of your friend in favor of the impact of losing them.

 What to Do:

-• Dial 988 – National Suicide & Crisis Lifeline: Call immediately for crisis or emotional support 24/7 if you or a loved one needs help.
+Call or text immediately for crisis or emotional support.
+This line is available 24/7 if you or a loved one needs help.

-• Dial 911 or go to the nearest Crisis Response Center: You or a loved one may need immediate medical attention or hospitalization to protect your/their safety.
+You or a loved one may need immediate medical attention or hospitalization to protect your/their safety.
 If you are not with your loved one but know their location, you can dispatch an ambulance on their behalf to assess for suicide risk.
 Medical professionals can determine if there is a necessity for involuntary commitment for safety risk.

-• If these resources are not available, stay with your loved one or request a friend stay with you until suitable help can be engaged.
-This is not a long-term solution, but one-to-one support should be used for up to several hours until appropriate medical care can be engaged and a warm handoff can take place.
+This is not a long-term solution, but one-to-one support should be used for up to several hours until appropriate medical care can be engaged, and a warm handoff can take place.

 Interview with Dr. Shawn Blue, PsyD